Impossilble rules in NordDRG SWE 2015

 We have checked the rules and most of them are "impossible" as Martti says and they can be deleted but some of the rules we want to be active by giving them a new ORD.
 Some of Marttis statements are wrong.
 See the Excel file "SWE comments on NordDRG SWE2015 impossible rules" for details.

-#8 Updated by Mats Fernström about 4 years ago
+#8 Updated by Mats Fernström over 4 years ago

 - File Decision 2016 Case #421.xlsx added